 Hay or wheat straws can also be made from local materials, and do check when buying for ones that might be produced near you.
 The best news about straws made from wheat or hay is they never go soggy.

 A stainless steel straw can last virtually a lifetime.
-By investing in a set for home or your restaurant or bar, if you’re in the trade, you may never go back.
+By investing in a set for your home or your restaurant or bar, if you’re in the trade, you may never go back.
 They are a bit more expensive; however, this is a one-time investment.
-Stainless steel, of course, is totally safe, used in cutlery, cooking utensils, and hospitals.
+Stainless steel, of course, is totally safe and used in cutlery, cooking utensils, and hospitals.

 There are a few things to watch out for when buying stainless steel straws or looking for the perfect straw for your iced coffee.
 Many brands come with a removable silicone tip to prevent knocks if you have sensitive teeth.
 Also, watch out if using them in hot beverages, as being metal, they can conduct heat, and no one likes sucking on a burning straw.